prostomarkeloff/vkwave/readme.md

 This repostitory contains only `core` parts of VKWave.
 It means that code introduced in this repository is probably `low-level` and shouldn't be used directly unless otherwise specified.

+## Performance

+VKWave is a most fast library for Python for working with VK's API.

 ## Community